Frequently Asked Questions

 All first year students are randomly assigned to a building and are not able to request a specific building for placement.

 What should I do if I am not happy with my housing assignment?

 There is no space for change after the housing assignments are processed.
 The residence halls are usually at capacity until the middle of the semester.
 We encourage all students to engage in conversation and compromise as they adjust to their new roommate and living situation.
 Should a living situation become extremely difficult, residents should speak with their floor Community Advisor to discuss mediation strategies.
 Students should contact their building Area Coordinator if the matter is not appropriate for a peer mediator.
 All residents have the opportunity to complete a room change for the next semester.
 These assignment changes are completed in between semesters through the room change request process.

 What does my room come with?

 Each student is provided a desk, desk chair, dresser, bookcase, standard twin bed, and a mirror.
-The College requires all room furniture, except the student bed frame and mattress, to remain in the student room.
+The College requires all room furniture to remain in the student room.
 Please plan accordingly when purchasing larger items to personalize your space.
 Student rooms also come with a closet and/or wardrobe.
 There are several spaces in which students are asked to share closets.

 What size is my bed?